previous next contents top

 testBar = bar read "1" :: (Int, Float) -- (1,1.0)

-Since higher-rank types in general cannot be inferred, we must supply signatures for the functions foo and bar.
+Since higher-rank types in general cannot be inferred, we must supply signatures for foo and bar.
 Writing signatures for top-level functions is overall a good habit.
-If the functions foo and bar were local however, defined in a where clause, we must still write their full signatures -- and that is annoying.
+If foo and bar were local however, defined in a where clause, we must still write their full signatures -- and that is annoying.

 The functions foo and bar illustrate parameterizing terms by polymorphic terms.
 Bas van Dijk has observed that foo and bar look quite alike.
-It is tempting to abstract away the difference between them, generalizing foo and bar to a single function baz to be used like
+It is tempting to abstract away the difference between them, generalizing foo and bar to the single baz to be used as:

 testBaz1 = baz fromInteger 1 :: (Int, Float)